d-unsed/ruru/README.md

 ## Native Ruby extensions in Rust

-Have you ever considered rewriting some parts of your slow Ruby application?
+Have you ever considered rewriting some parts of your ~~slow~~ Ruby application?

+Just rewrite your Ruby application with Rust method by method, class by class.
+It does not require to change interface of your classes or to change any other Ruby code.

+As simple as Ruby, as efficient as Rust.

 ## Examples